 Rinse the grape leaves in running water and remove stems.
 Set aside.

-To prepare the filling, in a heavy skillet over medium heat, sauté the onions in the olive oil for about 5 minutes, until softened.
+To prepare the filling, in a medium pot over medium heat, sauté the onions in the olive oil for about 5 minutes, until softened.
 Stir in the rice, and cook for 5 minutes longer.
 Remove from the heat and add the tomato paste, parsley, dill, sugar, lemon juice, and season to taste with salt, pepper, and hot red pepper.
 Allow the mixture to cool before stuffing the grape leaves.

 Preheat the oven to 350°F, and arrange the rack in the bottom third of the oven.